ianmaclarty/amulet/doc/intro.md

 Amulet is a Lua-based toolkit for experimenting with interactive graphics and audio.
-It provides a cross-platform API for drawing graphics, playing audio and responding to user input, and a command-line interpretter for running Amulet scripts.
+It provides a cross-platform API for drawing graphics, playing audio and responding to user input, and a command-line interpreter for running Amulet scripts.

 It tries to be simple to use, but without making too many assumptions about how you want to use it.